-- Mapping study on information systems supporting fisheries controls in the European Union. - Development and maintenance of the Core Curricula. - Development of the web-based collaboration platform for training. - Assistance to the Member States' national training programmes. - Training of trainers and training of Union inspectors before their first deployment. - Operation, maintenance, enhancement and development of ICT monitoring capabilities: Vessel Monitoring System (VMS), Electronic Reporting System (ERS), Fishnet. - Support activities to fight Illegal unreported and unregulated fisheries. - Provision of contractual services to charter an EFCA Fisheries Patrol Vessel. - Advanced training for Union inspectors (officials involved in fight against IUU) (exchange of best practice, refresher courses, etc.), and training for third countries' inspectors at European Commission's request.
+- Development and maintenance of the Core Curricula. - Development of the web-based collaboration platform for training. - Assistance to the Member States' national training programmes. - Training of trainers and training of Union inspectors before their first deployment. - Operation, maintenance, enhancement and development of ICT monitoring capabilities: Vessel Monitoring System (VMS), Electronic Reporting System (ERS), Electronic Inspection Report (EIR), Coordination of inspections (JADE), portal and operational conferencing (Fishnet). - Maritime Surveillance Application MARSURV3 (with EMSA). - Support activities to fight Illegal unreported and unregulated fisheries. - Provision of contractual services to charter an EFCA Fisheries Patrol Vessel. - Advanced training for Union inspectors (officials involved in fight against IUU) (exchange of best practice, refresher courses, etc.), and training for third countries' inspectors at the European Commission's request.

-(see Annual Work Program 2012 of the Agency for details.)
+(see Annual Work Program 2013 of the Agency for details)

-Source: Information supplied by the Agency.
+Source: Annex supplied by the Agency.